The Defamation Act 2005 (Vic), (“the Act”) along with established common law (previous cases), governs defamation action and cases in Victoria.

 It should be noted that a person who repeats or spreads the rumour (if that is what it is) can be held as liable as the original publisher.
 It is no excuse to say that someone else said it first so it must be true.

 There is a defence to a claim if the publication complained about is true in substance and in fact.
-It follows on that by telling the truth about the Plaintiff, the reputation is not inappropriately lowered but people’s views are lowered to the appropriate level.
+It follows on that by telling the truth about the plaintiff, the reputation is not inappropriately lowered, but people’s views are reduced to the appropriate level.

-It is also a defence to a defamation claim when the publications made to or by parliamentary bodies, courts and tribunals established by law and publications made in relation to proceedings in those bodies.
-Defences also exist for the publication of public documents and a defence of fair report of proceedings of public concern.
+It is also a defence to a defamation claim if the publisher can demonstrate that they published the content in the course of proceedings that attract absolute privilege, including parliamentary bodies, courts and tribunals.
+Defences also exist for the publication of public documents and reporting proceedings of public concern.